Wallet-based Authentication Flows

 "challenge_token": "69a5fd2566b46e"

-is single-use and bound to the issuedrandom_message
+expires_atis UNIX time (seconds).challenge_tokenis single-use and bound to the issuedrandom_message.

 3) Complete Login (verify signature)